-In 2020 restaurants took to the streets and any other outdoor spaces they could grab in greater numbers than ever before.
-Today restaurants and diners alike are keen to continue the outdoor-dining experience.
+In 2020 restaurants took to the streets — and parking lots, patios, and any other outdoor spaces they could grab.
+Today, restaurants and diners alike are disinterested in closing the doors to outdoor dining.

 Square For Restaurants